Run of '89 East Boundary

 Marker series.
 This marker is included in the Oklahoma Historical Society marker series.

 Location.
 35° 39.832′ N, 97° 14.901′ W. Marker is in Luther, Oklahoma, in Oklahoma County.
 Marker is on Danforth Road (State Highway 66) 0.1 miles west of Indian Meridian Road, on the left when traveling west.
+Marker is at a roadside pulloff about three miles west of Luther.
 Touch for map.
-Marker is at a roadside pulloff about three miles west of Luther.
 Marker is in this post office area: Luther OK 73054, United States of America.
+Touch for directions.

 More about this marker.
 As of the photo date, the marker is broken and is lying on the ground.